Alberto Núñez Feijóo

 Formerly a civil servant, Feijóo was secretary general of Galicia's ministries of agriculture and health before moving to the same role at the national Ministry of Health, and for three years he was President of the State Society of Mail and Telegraphs.
 Having officially joined the People's Party of Galicia (PPdeG), he entered the Parliament of Galicia in 2005 and succeeded Manuel Fraga as party president the following January.
 In the 2009 Galician regional election, the PPdeG won a majority and Feijóo became regional president.

 He won further terms in 2012, 2016 and 2020.
 In 2022, he was confirmed as Pablo Casado's successor as the president of the PP. He resigned his posts in the regional parliament and presidency, and was appointed to the Senate as one of the senators designated by the Galician parliament.
+He was described by the media as a moderate until his appointment as national party leader.

 Early life and civil service

 Feijóo was born at number 6 Avenida de Mesón in the village of Os Peares near A Peroxa in the Province of Ourense, on 10 September 1961.
 His father was Saturnino Núñez, a construction foreman, and his mother Sira Feijóo.
 After graduating in law from the University of Santiago de Compostela in 1984, Núñez Feijóo wanted to become a judge, but his father's unemployment meant that he had to find a job in the civil service to support the family.

 In 1991, he was chosen to be secretary general of the regional Ministry of Agriculture under José Manuel Romay Beccaría.
 He followed him to the Ministry of Health, first in Galicia and later to the national ministry when Romay was appointed by prime minister José María Aznar.
 From 2000 to 2003, Feijóo was President of the State Society of Mail and Telegraphs, before returning to regional government as the Minister of Territorial Policy, Public Works and Housing of Galicia.